neoforged/.github/primers/1.21.9/index.md

     - `ListBackedContainer` - A container that is baked by a list of items.
     - `ShelfBlockEntity` - The block entity for the shelf.
 - `net.minecraft.world.level.block.state.BlockBehaviour#shouldChangedStateKeepBlockEntity`, `$BlockStateBase#shouldChangedStateKeepBlockEntity` - Returns whether the block entity should be kept if the block is changed to a different block.
+- `net.minecraft.world.level.block.state.properties`
+    - `BlockStateProperties#ALIGN_ITEMS_TO_BOTTOM` - A property used in a block entity renderer to determine where items should be rendered.
-- `net.minecraft.world.level.block.state.properties.SideChainPart` - The location of where the chain of an object is connected to.
+    - `SideChainPart` - The location of where the chain of an object is connected to.
 - `net.minecraft.world.level.levelgen`
     - `Beardifier#EMPTY` - An instance with no pieces or junctions.
     - `DensityFunction#invert` - Inverts the density output by putting the result one over the value.